open-autonomy/escort/diagram/EscortActivation.md

 When an AV cannot adhere to the request defined in the escort definition, the AHS should send a `"Rejected"` status in the `ActivateEscortResponse` message to FMS.
 The FMS will then notify the user accordingly.

 > [!NOTE]
 > If an AV rejects a given escort, it will never activate it.
-The escort will not be activated within the FMS and will remain as `"pending"` until it has been de-activated.

 ```mermaid
 sequenceDiagram